yellowmessenger/documentation/docs/platform_concepts/studio/natural-language-understanding/intents.md

 - [ ] Journeys are distinct and conflicting journeys have been merged
 - [ ] Model does not overfit (False Positives have been handled)
 - [ ] didYouMean (Suggestions) feature is enabled
+- [ ] Mininum 2 intents are required to train a bot
 :::

 :::info